jeftreece/dnamatch-tools/README.md

 I want to combine all of my data into a single data file that has the best coverage possible from the available data for better matching and SNP overlap.

+**User story**: as a tester at another company, I want to upload my data file to gedmatch, but it's being rejected by gedmatch due to formatting or ordering or something.

 **User skill required**: you will need to install python, clone or copy this source code, find your data files on the computer, edit the file combine-kits.py, and run it from the command-line.

 This script accepts raw data of autosomal tests from a few different autosomal testing companies and combines it into one.

+Another way to run it is with one kit instead of multiple ones.
+By running it with just one test, certain problems may be fixed in the data.
+In at least one case, the FTDNA data file could not be uploaded, but after running this program, the output file uploaded OK.
+The main thing it "fixed" was the chromosome ordering within the file.

-The reason for doing this is each testing company gets a slightly different coverage of the DNA, which may also depend on when you tested, since occasionally testing companies switch to different testing technology.
+The reason for combining kits is each testing company gets a slightly different coverage of the DNA, which may also depend on when you tested, since occasionally testing companies switch to different testing technology.